microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

             }
         });
 ```
-The returned `AccountInfo` interface, returned by the listener, provides the following methods for getting at the returned user account information:
+The returned `MSQAAccountInfo` interface, returned by the listener, provides the following methods for getting at the returned user account information:

 | Method | Description
 |--|--|